 Inside the Belly of the Whale, is a right-brained approach to processing grief, loss and trauma.
-The journal is sequence of images that are on the right and blank pages for your own writing, sketches, reflections or thoughts.
+The journal sequence of original images that are on the right and blank pages for your own writing, sketches, reflections or thoughts.

 Inside the Belly of the Whale is a visual narrative of the spiritual transformation of the author and artist/photographer, L.L.
 Griffin, triggered by the death of her mother and the downward spiral Griffin’s life took afterward.
-The Biblical story of Jonah and the whale both gave Gri n the title and inspired her story.
+The Biblical story of Jonah and the whale both gave Griffin the title and inspired her story.